cesarolvr/journeylog-app/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This means you are free to use, modify, and distribute the code, even for commercial purposes, as long as you include the original copyright notice and license.